curlyguy7370/ab_testing_project/README.md

 ---

 ## 🧠 Interpretation and Key Findings
-- The A/B test revealed **statistically significant improvements** in conversion rate and repeat purchase share for several client interventions.
-- Results for **ROAS** and **Margin** varied depending on campaign and audience, highlighting the importance of multi-metric evaluation.
-- The analysis emphasized that **continuous testing and iteration** are essential for maximizing ROI in e-commerce.

 - Findings were used to propose **strategic recommendations**, including:
   - Reallocating marketing budgets toward top-performing channels.
   - Refining campaign timing and creative assets.